K9 Unit

 • Providing safety equipment for police service dogs

-To raise money for the above costs, the Friends of the West Covina Police K9s plan events such as an annual golf tournament and selling Friends of the West Covina Police K9s merchandise.
-In addition, they accept monetary donations that are tax-deductible.
-If you would like to make a tax-deductible donation, to assist with the organization, you may do so by contacting the Friends of the West Covina Police K9s:
+To raise funds for the above costs, the Friends of the West Covina Police K9s plan events, such as an annual golf tournament, and sell merchandise.
+In addition, they accept tax-deductible monetary donations.
+If you would like to make a tax-deductible donation to assist with the organization, you may do so by contacting the Friends of the West Covina Police K9s: